antaldaniel/danielantal_eu/content/english/post/2020-07-25-reproducible_ingestion/index.md

 ## How does a reproducible data ingestion look like in practice?

 If your analytical work has used a certain type of data at least two times in the past, it is likely that the data will be needed again.
 This is a good time to make the data ingestion automatic and reproducible.
 We demonstrate a simple data ingestion from Eurostat.
-Daniel is part of the [rOpenGov](http://ropengov.github.io/) collective that maintains the [eurostat](https://github.com/ropengov/eurostat) package for reproducible access to the European statistical agencies data warehouse.
+I am a contributor and developer of the  [rOpenGov](http://ropengov.github.io/) collective that maintains the [eurostat](https://github.com/ropengov/eurostat) package for reproducible access to the European statistical agencies data warehouse, and my other packages [iotables](http://iotables.ceemid.eu/) for national accounts data in input-output analysis and [regions](http://regions.danielantal.eu/) for regional statistics.

 ```r
 library(eurostat)